ConformitateJuridic20 decembrie, 2019|Actualizataprilie 09, 2025

 It is important from an asset protection standpoint to minimize vulnerable assets and cash within the entity through continuous withdrawal strategies.
 These should be in place and operating as part of the normal course of business.

 In addition, separate operating entities should be formed for each operating activity, so that any liability runs only to that particular entity's assets.
-A "series LLC" is especially suited for the use of multiple entities.
+A "series LLC" is especially suited for the use of multiple entities, without having to actually form multiple entities.

 Using series LLCs in a multiple entity structure